 Archangels of the Seven Rays

 There are numerous angels and archangels in sacred texts around the world.
-The archangels are associated with days of the week as well as specific qualities, colors and archaei (feminine counterparts).
 However, the archangels of the seven rays are the most commonly known.
-They are the following:
+These archangels are associated with days of the week, specific qualities, colors, and their archaei (feminine counterparts).

 Song to the Archangels of the Seven Rays

 Angels can be invoked through prayers, songs and meditation.
 Chanting the names of the seven archangels is a practice akin to singing mantras to other aspects or personifications of God.
-Angels can be invoked for specific needs and to surround yourself with light and uplifting energy.
+Angels can be called upon for specific needs.
+Angels will surround you with light and uplifting energy.

 There are angels for just about every conceivable situation: angels attend birth, angels guide us after death to the heavenly realms, angels protect us while we sleep, angels can intercede in health situations and they appear to protect in danger.